samjulien/blog/_posts/2018-07-10-a-look-at-the-android-ml-kit-sdk.markdown

 The above code is optional but recommended to add to your manifest file if your app will use any of the on-device APIs.
 With the above configuration, the app will automatically download the ML model(s) specified by `android:value` to the device soon after the app is installed from the Play Store.
 If you don't enable install-time model downloads, then the model that app needs will be downloaded the first time the app runs the detector for that particular model.
 Requests made before the download is complete won't produce any results.
 To use multiple models, include them in a comma-separated list, e.g. `android:value="ocr,face,barcode,label`.

 Replace the content of `content_main.xml` with the following code.
-We switch from ConstraintLayout to a vertical LinearLayout and add an ImageView and TextView to the layout.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>